seaskyjj/MSI5001FinalProject/README.md

 The checkpoint stores the model parameters, optimiser state (including momentum and learning rate), automatic mixed precision scaler and accumulated metric history.
 Continuing with `--resume` keeps the learning schedule and optimiser warm-up intact, whereas launching without it only reloads the pretrained weights and restarts optimisation from scratch.
+If the restored checkpoint has already reached a higher epoch than the requested `--epochs`, training exits early with a message; increase the epoch budget when you want to extend the run.

 ### Choosing affine parameters